 There is a recommended room size of 15 to 35 square meters for these speakers, which is a useful guideline to those wondering if the relatively small satellites will produce enough power for their room.

-Teufel say there were two main aims of the System 5 – to make a multiple-speaker system that didn’t take up too much room, but which would also satisfy the demands of movie and hi-fi enthusiasts.
+Teufel says there were two main aims of System 5 – to make a multiple-speaker system that didn’t take up too much room but would also satisfy the demands of movie and hi-fi enthusiasts.

 There are many speaker systems that can do an adequate job of making a movie soundtrack sound impressive – but it’s another matter entirely to be able to reproduce music to a high standard too.

 So how does the Teufel System 5 fare?

 Firstly, let’s take a look at the specifications of this system and find out exactly what comes with the package.

 Teufel System 5 is a standard 5.1 surround sound system.
 Therefore it comes with three speakers for the front, center and right channels, two surround speakers and a subwoofer.

 Let’s take a look in more detail at each of the speakers.

 The front left, right and center speakers are the same in this system.
 The S 500 FCR THX Select 2 speakers are slightly unusual for satellite speakers in that they are wider than they are tall and are bigger than your average satellite speaker – but smaller than most bookshelves.